flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

 Using the ECAM control panel press the `F/CTL` button to switch the lower ECAM to the flight controls.
 Ensure all flight controls are displayed in green.

-The `F/CTL` ECAM page shows you a white scale and green index for the following positions:
+The `F/CTL` ECAM page displays a white scale and green index for the following positions:

 - Left and right ailerons position
 - Left and right elevator position

-Fully deflect your sidestick in all directions and observe that the full range of motion is reflected on the ECAM page.
-You should note the upward arrows in the `SPD BRK` area when moving the ailerons and ensure those are displayed when deflecting your side stick.
+Fully deflect the sidestick in all directions and observe that the full range of motion is reflected on the ECAM page.
+Note the upward arrows in the `SPD BRK` area when moving the ailerons and ensure those are displayed when deflecting the side stick.

-Move your rudders and pay attention to the rudder symbol to ensure it moves all the way to the left or right.
+Move the rudders and pay attention to the rudder symbol to ensure it moves all the way to the left or right.

 **Sidestick right full deflection:**